naseevadk/Request_count_k8s/README.md

 # grepsr_assessment
-This repo is created for job interview in greps
+This repo is created for job interview in Grepsr

 # FastAPI Counter Application